Kang Baek-ho: Professional career

 Kang was selected with the first overall pick in the 2017 KBO draft by the KT Wiz.
 He made his KBO debut at 18 years old and hit a home run against Héctor Noesí in the first plate appearance of his career.
 As a professional, he stopped pitching and catching and transitioned to the field.
 Kang set the rookie record with 29 home runs en route to winning the KBO League Rookie of the Year Award.
 He pitched in the 2018 KBO All-Star Game and reached speeds of 150 kph.
 Following the season, his salary was more than tripled to ₩120 million (equivalent to $ in 2019), setting a record for a sophomore player.

 In June 2019, Kang underwent surgery on his hand after cutting it on a piece of metal while making a catch in foul territory at Busan Sajik Baseball Stadium.
 He sat out for the entire month of July due to the injury but was voted a starter on the all-star team nonetheless.

 Kang missed three weeks of the 2020 season after hurting his wrist while sliding on defense.
 Fans voted Kang to the all-star team again in 2020 although the game did not take place due to the COVID-19 pandemic.

 At the halfway point of the 2021 season, Kang had a batting average of .395 which led the league by 47 points.
 He reached base in eight consecutive plate appearances in Games 1 and 2 of the 2021 Korean Series, tying a Korean Series record.

+In 2022 and 2023, Kang did not play the full season.
+Prior to the 2022 season, he broke his toe after falling down stairs and would only play 62 games.
+In 2023, he played only 72 games due to anxiety and a torn oblique.
+Kang will become a free agent, and could persue opportunities in Major League Baseball, following the 2025 season.

 International career

 Kang represented South Korea at the 2017 U-18 Baseball World Cup where he pitched and played the field.
 He won a silver medal and was named to the All-World Team.

 In 2019, he represented South Korea in the Premier12 and played well.

 He was named to the South Korean roster for the 2020 Summer Olympics.

+Kim won a gold medal at the 2022 Asian Games for South Korea, appearing in six baseball contests, and batting .273/.409/.333 in 22 at-bats.